Belleville, Ontario: History

 With the completion of the Grand Trunk Railway in 1856, Belleville became an important railway junction.
 Added to a booming trade in lumber and successful farming in the area, the railway helped increase the commercial and industrial growth.
 Belleville was incorporated as a town in 1850.

 In 1858 the iron bridge was completed over the Moira River at Bridge Street; it was the first iron bridge in Hastings County.
 By 1865, the population reached 6,000.
 Telephone service to 29 subscribers was in place by 1883; electricity became available in 1885 and in 1886, the town began to offer municipal water service.
 In 1870, Ontario's first school for the deaf was established in Belleville.
 Under Dr. Charles B. Coughlin, the school was recognized as making a significant contribution to special education.
 Originally called the Ontario Institution for the Education of the Deaf and Dumb, the facility was renamed as Ontario School for the Deaf.
 In 1974, it was renamed as the Sir James Whitney School.

-Belleville's town hall operates in a building first constructed in 1873 to house the public market and administrative offices.
+Belleville's city hall operates in a building first constructed in 1873 to house the public market and administrative offices.
 It was designed in the High Victorian Gothic style and retains much of its original appearance.
 In 1877, Belleville was legally incorporated as a city.

 In 1998, the city was amalgamated with the surrounding Township of Thurlow to form an expanded City of Belleville as part of Ontario-wide municipal restructuring.
 The city also annexed portions of Quinte West to the west.

 Late-20th-century franchises founded here include the Dixie Lee Fried Chicken chain in 1964 and, in 1978, Journey's End Corporation's economy, limited-service hotel chain.

 Geography

 Belleville is located at the mouth of the Moira River on the Bay of Quinte in southeastern Ontario between the cities of Quinte West to the west and Napanee to the east.
 These cities are connected by both Ontario's Highway 2 and the Macdonald-Cartier Freeway (Highway 401); The city is also served by Highway 37, running north–south from Belleville towards Tweed to the east of the Moira River; and Highway 62 (once Highway 14 south of 401), northwards towards Madoc, and southward to Prince Edward County over the Bay Bridge.

-Belleville is located in a transitional zone which may be considered part of either the Central Ontario or Eastern Ontario regions by different sources.
 Officially, Belleville is properly considered part of the Central Ontario region as it is located west of the St. Lawrence River's starting point, but the city is popularly considered part of Eastern Ontario as it shares the eastern region's area code 613 and K postal code.

-Neighbourhoods

-In addition to the Belleville city centre, the city of Belleville also comprises a number of villages and hamlets, including the following communities: Bayshore, Cannifton, Corbyville, Foxboro, Frink Centre, Gilead, Halloway, Honeywell Corners, Latta, Loyalist, Philipston, Plainfield, Pointe Anne, Roslin (partially), Thrasher's Corners, Thurlow, Thurlow South and Zion Hill.